Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

-A trivial observation from Theorem \ref{probeq} is that the probability of ERC and RRC are the same if the observation matrix $\mathbf{A}$ has i.i.d.
-Gaussian entries, since in this case the probability agrees with the measure $\mu$.
+An immediately corollary of Theorem~\ref{probeq} is that the probability of ERC and RRC are the same for a Gaussian random matrix.
 More generally, suppose $P$ is the probability measure corresponding to the distribution of the null space of $\mathbf{A}$, and $P$ is absolutely continuous with respect to $\mu$,\footnote{The measure $\mu_1$ is said to be absolutely continuous with respect to the measure $\mu_2$ if $\mu_2(E)=0$ implies $\mu_1(E)=0$, for arbitrary measurable set $E$.} then $P(\Omega_J\setminus\Omega_J^r)=0$.
-Then it is not counter-intuitive that this should be true if the entries of $\mathbf{A}$ are i.i.d. generated from a certain continuous distribution, which is a common practice used in generating the observation matrix.
+In particular, it is not counter-intuitive that this should be true if the entries of $\mathbf{A}$ are i.i.d.~generated from a certain continuous distribution (e.g.~sub-Gaussian or subexponential \cite{raskutti2010restricted}), which is a common practice used in generating the observation matrix.
 Nevertheless, the above speculation requires a formal justification.
 We formulate this result as a corollary, the proof of which is deferred to Appendix \ref{app_F}. \begin{corollary} Suppose $F\in\mathcal{M}$ is a non-decreasing function, and the distribution of the matrix $\mathbf{A}$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{M}(m,n)$.
 Then the probability of ERC and RRC are the same.
 This holds true in particular when $\mathbf{A}$ has i.i.d. entries drawn from a continuous distribution. \end{corollary}

 \begin{remark} Apart from the one described in Corollary \ref{co2}, another popular method for the generation of $\mathbf{A}$ is by randomly selecting $m$ rows in the $n\times n$ Fourier transform matrix \cite{tao1,tao2}.
-However in this scheme the probability of ERC and RRC may not agree, since the probability distribution of the null space is not continuous on $G_l(\mathbb{R}^n)$. \end{remark}
+However in this scheme the probability of ERC and RRC may not agree, since the probability distribution of the null space is discrete rather than continuous on $G_l(\mathbb{R}^n)$.
+In fact, it is not difficult to construct a random Fourier matrix ensemble and a sparseness measure for which the probability of ERC is strictly larger than that of RRC. \end{remark}